Pricardo1988/jobs-by-city-linkedin-reports/README.md

 *Suggestion: Wait for 1h when this occur to try again.*

-## ♻️  Want to automate your login as well?
+## ♻️  Want to automate this report as well?

 **Create a new repository** (you can clone or fork this one)